-PMN310, an antibody therapy selective for toxic amyloid-beta oligomers in AD, is our lead product candidate.
-In the second quarter of 2022, the Company made significant progress on the program elements.
+PMN310, a monoclonal antibody selective for toxic amyloid-beta oligomers in AD, is our lead product candidate.
+In the third quarter of 2022, the Company made significant progress on the program elements.

 Producer cell line development has been completed.
 We have manufactured material to be used in Good Laboratory Practice (GLP) toxicology studies and are on track for producing current Good Manufacturing Practice (cGMP) material for use in the initial clinical trials of PMN310, if allowed to proceed.
-We have completed pilot toxicology, pharmacokinetics (PK) and tissue cross reactivity (TCR) studies and secured slots for the formal GLP studies that are required for an Investigational New Drug Application ("IND").
+We have completed pilot toxicology, pharmacokinetics (PK) and tissue cross reactivity (TCR) studies and conducted the formal GLP studies to support an Investigational New Drug Application ("IND").
 Development of assays to measure drug levels in nonhuman primates and in human studies was completed in the second quarter of 2022.
-Vendors have been contracted to perform these assays in support of our GLP studies.
+We anticipate enrolling the first subject in our phase 1a trial in the first half of 2023 subject to FDA's acceptance of the IND.

 In addition, we have initiated formulation development with two vendors, with the goal of developing a high concentration formulation that can support subcutaneous dosing as a future step to improve overall convenience and patient compliance.
-We expect completion of formulation work in the third quarter of 2022.
+The first stage of development towards a subcutaneous formulation was completed in the third quarter of 2022.